IBM/cloud-pak-deployer/docs/src/10-use-deployer/3-run/interactive-helper.md

 inputs normally needed for a manual installation (`CONFIG_DIR`, `STATUS_DIR`, OpenShift access credentials, IBM entitlement key, and the Cloud Pak component selection).
 The helper works for every Cloud Pak profile supported by the
-deployer: Cloud Pak for Data & watsonx, Cloud Pak for Business Automation, and Cloud Pak for Integration.
+deployer: watsonx, Cloud Pak for Data & Software Hub, Cloud Pak for Integration, Cloud Pak for Business Automation, and Cloud Pak for Watson AIOps.

 ## When to use the helper